wellic/io-wraps-rovi-php/README.md

-# USA TODAY API Client Library for PHP
+# Rovi Cloud Services Client Library for PHP
 ###PHP client libraries created with Mashery I/O Wraps, a semi-automated native language SDK generator.

 ## What is the Rovi Cloud Services API?